camunda/camunda-docs/docs/components/best-practices/development/writing-good-workers.md

 ### Recommendation

 In general, using reactive programming is favorable in most situations where parallel processing is important.
-However, we sometimes see a lack of understanding and adoption in developer communities, which might hinder adoption in your environment.
+However, we sometimes observe a lack of understanding and adoption in developer communities, which might hinder adoption in your environment.

 ## Client library examples